bajetech/AstraX/extension/README.md

 1. In Chrome, navigate to `chrome://extensions/`.

-2. Toggle `Developer mode` to the ON position in the top right corner
+2. Toggle `Developer mode` to the ON position in the top right corner.

-3. You will now see a button in the top left titled `Load Unpacked`
+3. You will now see a button in the top left titled `Load Unpacked`.

 4. Click `Load Unpacked` and it will open your file system.